M-Soundouss/EllipsoidalConformalMTR/README.md

 NOTES
 -----

-- Code related to data preprocessing and empirical copula non-conformity measures is taken from [Messoudi et AL.'s work.](https://github.com/M-Soundouss/CopulaConformalMTR)
+- Code related to data preprocessing and empirical copula non-conformity measures is taken from [our previous work.](https://github.com/M-Soundouss/CopulaConformalMTR)
 - Results may slightly vary from presented results in the paper.